zilliztech/zdoc/docs/tutorials/faqs/faq-backup-and-restore.md

 ---
-slug: /faqs-backup-and-restore
+slug: /faq-backup-and-restore
 beta: null
 notebook: null
 sidebar_position: 7
 ---

-# Backup and Restore
+# FAQ: Backup and Restore

 This topic lists the possible issues that you may encounter while backing up and restoring data on Zilliz Cloud and the corresponding solution.